tribhuwan-kumar/python-usb-Keylogger/README.md

 ## Deployment

-To deploy this project run you need a USB drive
+To deploy this project you need a USB drive

 ```bash
    copy and paste keylogger.exe file in you USB drive